 Mentioning the overlap and similarities between firms has given me a justification for including this substantial pre-war 0 gauge freight loco model on our home page!
 I think large goods engine models by top makers from that period can be especially attractive, but they are by no means common.
 This one would have been an expensive commission for its purchaser.

 Sometimes, arrangements for producing an engine might have involved more than two partners.
 Occasionally the complications make it hard to identify with certainty which maker produced a specific model.
-I describe one example in our section about Beeson, where it looks as if Mills and Beeson could both have contributed to an 0 gauge GWR tank engine sold as a special order through Gresham Models.
+I describe one example in our section about Beeson, where it looks as if Mills and Beeson both contributed to an 0 gauge GWR tank engine sold as a special order through Gresham Models.
 This pannier tank was recently given a very smart overhaul and repaint by Warren Haywood, and we show it now as a nice example of a late-1930s special order.
 Illustration H12.
 Gresham Models 'special order' condensing pannier tank from the late 1930s, believed to have been supplied by Beeson with Milbro.
 Recently overhauled and expertly repainted by Warren Haywood.
 Couplings had not yet been added when this picture was taken.
 Milbro Kits; an example

 In the pre-war decades one option for Mills enthusiasts was to use Milbro wooden wagon and coach kits or parts to make their own models.
 Sometimes these turned out very well, and the example of a six-wheeler below seems to prove that point.
 This item may have been professionally made by another firm using Milbro components, or might conceivably be a Mills factory special order, but it seems more likely to have been built by an enthusiast (and it has what looks like a date written in pencil underneath).
 I like this model partly because I had often thought it would be interesting to assemble a similar LNER vehicle from Mills spares but never got around to it (and probably wouldn't have done it so effectively).
 The model captures Milbro coach style very well, and what I guess is probably a considerable simplification of a full-sized 4- or 6-wheeler seems very much in tune with commercial railway modelling in the 1930s (cf pictures in P. Tatlow, 'Historic Carriage Drawings: Volume 3, Non-passenger coaching stock', Pendragon, York, 2000, pages 22, 23, etc.).
 There is another photo of this model in our Mills coaches section.
 Illustration H13.
 This is probably a kit-built model using Mills parts, but is very much in the Milbro construction style.
+Assembly may have been by an enthusiast or another commercial supplier.
 Its 1930s construction date is written underneath in pencil.
 For another picture of this vehicle see our section on Mills coaches.
-Notes Coverage in the comments and illustrations across the website mostly relates to Gauge 0 rather than to larger scales, but some examples of Gauge 1 (and even bigger) wooden rolling stock are included (see particularly the Gallery section).
-Enthusiasts often refer simply to 'Mills' locomotives or wagons, as an alternative to saying Milbro or Mills Brothers.
-Discussion on this site sometimes follows that practice.
-Please note that permission should be sought from Malcolm Harrison before reproducing anything (text or illustrations) from this website, other than for personal private use.
-Copyright is retained by the author (or in particular instances by those who have supplied specific photographs).
+Artwork and drawings (3 LMC examples)

 I have included some photos I have taken of printed items (catalogues, documents, etc.), and also some scanned illustrations.
 I hope this does not transgress any copyrights held by anyone else, but if so please let me know and accept my apologies.
 In most cases these items are from firms that no longer exist, or of products advertised many years ago.
 Acknowledgements, cautions and links